 With Ghana, Cote d'Ivoire and Zambia having already undertaken the voluntary assessment under this framework, AU member states are now designing environment-sensitive national mitigation strategies in response to vulnerability assessments.
 Meanwhile, the EU, through its Conflict Early Warning System, is attempting to close the gap to early warning by prioritizing at-risk countries.
 This evidence-based risk management tool is based on 10 key factors, and includes measurements of climate change as well as environment and disasters.

-Similarly, the Water, Peace and Security (WPS) partnership-a collaboration between the Netherlands Ministry of Foreign Affairs, the German Agency for International Cooperation, and several non-governmental organization (NGOs) and research institutions-has developed environmentalrelated early warning systems that can enable more effective responses when it comes to promoting human security and preventing or anticipating violent conflict.
-The WPS Global Early Warning Tool identifies potential hotspots for water conflicts as starting points for developing local responses.
-Through machine-learning technology, the WPS Global Early Warning Tool provides information on conflict potentials and the underlying inputs and contextual indicators motivating them.
-Once a conflict hotspot has been identified, the WPS regional tool is used to help tailor interventions in close cooperation with local actors.
-The local tool integrates hydrological data (rainfall and evaporation) with a water use and allocation model to identify key drivers of conflict and develop problem-specific responses.
+163 related early warning systems that can enable more effective responses when it comes to promoting human security and preventing or anticipating violent conflict.164 The WPS Global Early Warning Tool identifies potential hotspots for water conflicts as starting points for developing local responses.
+165 Through machine-learning technology, the WPS Global Early Warning Tool provides information on conflict potentials and the underlying inputs and contextual indicators motivating them.
+Once a conflict hotspot has been identified, the WPS regional tool is used to help tailor interventions in close cooperation with local actors.166 The local tool integrates hydrological data (rainfall and evaporation) with a water use and allocation model to identify key drivers of conflict and develop problem-specific responses.
 Human response modelling is applied to dig deeper into local contexts and provide insights on the push-and-pull factors impacting responses to water stress and the reduced availability of water-related ecosystem services.167 These early warning models can help strengthen dialogue around climate change and security, thereby enabling timely and effective action.
 The WPS partnership-which is currently working with actors in Ethiopia, Iraq, Kenya and Mali-engages in capacity development, dialogue and joint analysis with local stakeholders in order to generate shared understandings of water-society links and map out sustainable solutions for future action.168